Holding On and Letting Go

 Holding On and Letting Go is a domestic fiction novel aimed at women, academics and stay at home fathers.
 Set in Brisbane in 2017, this novel examines human vulnerabilities within a toxic, increasingly commodified education industry.

 Mabel is twenty-one, studying psychology and pissed off.
-Being abandoned by her mother as a five-year-old ruined her life.
-And now that amorphous yet intimate stranger is staying with Mabel for two whole weeks.
-Her judgemental mother assumes their biology makes them close, but Mabel wants her mother to understand how crippling it was to grow up unloved.
+Being abandoned by her mother at five-years-old ruined her life.
+Now that stranger is staying with Mabel for two weeks.

-Persistent Echo is a domestic-fiction coming-of-age novel aimed at young woman and mothers.
-Set in Brisbane in the late 1990s, Mabel is empowered by higher education and aware that her mother was not offered this opportunity.
+Mum & Mabel is a domestic-fiction novel aimed at young woman and mothers.
+Set in Brisbane in the late 1990s, Mabel is empowered by feminism and higher education.
 Against a backdrop of women’s rights and a growing awareness of domestic violence, Mabel and her mother attempt to undo the damage men caused them over generations.
 This novel interrogates themes of maternal abandonment, intergenerational trauma, and the transformative power of education.